Find a place to call home among the best neighborhoods in San Francisco for young professionals

 The natural beauty of Presidio Heights is also something to consider.
 Not only do you have some of the best views of the city, but you can also find tons of peaceful parks in San Francisco, dreamlike nature trails and peaceful forests to help you enjoy nature.
 This gives residents the best of both worlds; close access to downtown San Francisco and peaceful greenery at home.

 The food scene in Presidio Heights is a mix of cuisine, including French, Italian, Asian and American.
 These restaurant choices give residents a chance to cultivate a sophisticated palette.
-Some of the top places to visit include Sociale on Sacramento Street, which is famous for its homemade pasta, and Spruce, which serves dishes that feature ingredients from local farmers.
+Some of the top places to visit in this San Francisco neighborhood include Sociale on Sacramento Street, which is famous for its homemade pasta, and Spruce, which serves dishes that feature ingredients from local farmers.
 As for drinks, you can enjoy everything from cocktail and wine bars to Irish-style pubs.

 4. Noe Valley is another popular SF neighborhood to call home

 If you want to live in a San Fran neighborhood that features a mix of people, Noe Valley is a great option.
-Both liberals and conservatives, working-class families and millionaires call this area home.
-This prosperous area features trendy boutiques, upscale restaurants and cozy coffee shops.
+Both liberals and conservatives, working-class families and millionaires call this area home, which has started to compete with Russian Hill price-wise.
+This prosperous area features trendy boutiques, an upscale restaurant scene, and cozy coffee shops.
 Noe Valley is another diverse neighborhood on our list as well as a family-friendly neighborhood.

 Hills surround Noe Valley, which makes it feel removed from the city.
 This and the beautiful Victorian homes attract families to the area.
 However, couples with children aren’t the only people who call this neighborhood home.
 Young professionals have also moved into this area to enjoy its charm as well as its food and shopping.